vivekkasula26/banking/README.md

 - Edit `src/main/resources/application.properties` or use env vars for DB and port.
 - If `account_id = 1` errors occur, create that account or update code/tests.
-- I can add `db/init_seed.sql` in `db/`, generate an OpenAPI spec, or add Docker/Docker Compose files for an isolated test environment.

 ## License & disclaimer